Assistance programs San Diego County

 Legal aid for utility disconnections, evictions, and government benefits - There are firms that provide free advice, including Legal Aid Society of San Diego, to low income families, the disabled, and seniors.
 A focus is on addressing housing needs, so ensuring utilities are not disconnected or stopping evictions.
 They can also help people apply for SSI, food stamps / CalFresh, and deal with other consumer issues.
 More on Legal Aid Society of San Diego programs.

 Fallbrook California - This region is supported by its own local St. Vincent De Paul organization.
 The charity runs a thrift store, distributes clothing and furniture, and may have limited financial assistance to deal with an emergency.
 Or if they can’t help you, they may still have referrals.
-Continue.
+Continue with St. Vincent Fallbook programs.

 San Diego Navy-Marine Corps Relief Society administers financial assistance as grants and/or interest-free loans to help with emergency needs.
 For example, get assistance with emergency transportation, funeral expenses, medical/dental bills, childcare expenses, basic living expenses (food, rent, utilities), and essential vehicle repairs.
 Counselors also offer budget, dent and financial management information.
 School of Infantry, Building 520512, Camp Pendleton, California, 92055, call (760) 725-7497.